 - Case-planning help to assist you get identification, receive income assistance, and set housing goals

 - Connections with culturally appropriate services and/or Indigenous community linkages

 - Assistance with finding housing options and provide support with the application and move-in process (rent supplements may be available to support this process).
 Outreach workers may accompany you to appointments and/or housing viewings

 - References to support services such as health care, counselling and addiction recovery

 - Help with more permanent housing options, including supportive housing and subsidized housing

 - Being a resource for housing providers or landlords and being able to answer their questions and concerns

 - Ongoing support as required

-- Contact an outreach worker through the Homeless Outreach Program
+You can also contact an outreach worker through the Homeless Outreach Program